Katrine currently works as a Dental Associate at a practice in Stratford-upon-Avon.

-How did your degree help prepare you for your career?
+How did your course help prepare you for your career?

 I found shadowing senior students very valuable, this exposed us to “real life” dentistry and a lot can be gained from observing I believe.
 The work we carried out on phantom heads in the Clinical Labs were also very valuable as we could really put our practical skills to the test.